vuepress-theme-hope/vuepress-theme-hope/docs/pwa2/src/README.md

 ::: tip

-If you are using this plugin, we recommand you to set `shouldPrefetch: false` in your VuePress config file.
+If you are using this plugin, we recommend you to set `shouldPrefetch: false` in your VuePress config file.

 :::